simoncblyth/j/juno-opticks-validation.rst

 2 : several extras
 -------------------------

-* evt 2 has same input photons at evt 1
+* evt 2 has same input photons at evt 1, but different random stream
+* again clear smoking gun for CRecorder messing up, should have 8 photons here

 ::